MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/node/npm.md

         run: npm install
     ```

-It looks like this depends on a lockfile existing.
+For the ache action, it looks like this depends on a lockfile existing.
 I don't like to commit that - perhaps `package.json` can be used instead.

-The docs actually use `npm ci` which delete `node_modules`, so I've set up `npm install` here instead.
+The docs actually use `npm ci` which will _delete_ `node_modules`, so I've set up `npm install` here instead.

 ### Matrix